 Will there be an award for students?

-The course is not accredited, but we provide a Certificate of Attendance to every participant who completes the course.
-These can be collected in person on the last day.
+The course is not accredited, but we can provide an electronic Certificate of Attendance on request to every participant who completes the course.
+These can be emailed to you.

 How old do you have to be to stay in the Accommodation?